SciTools/iris/docs/iris/src/further_topics/metadata.rst

 (see `Cell Measures`_), and also the :class:`~iris.aux_factory.AuxCoordFactory` (see `Parametric Vertical Coordinate`_).

+Collectively, the asforementioned classes will be known here as the Iris `CF Conventions` classes.

 .. hint::

     If there are any `CF Conventions`_ metadata missing from Iris that you